danhosteltemplate/reepay-examples/reepay-js-example-simple/README.md

 ![reepay.js](https://docs.reepay.com/js/images/logo.png "reepay.js")

-Example project demonstrating the use of the Reepay Javascript library.
+Example project demonstrating the use of the Reepay Javascript library to make a sign-up page.

-The project contains a single page web application served by a web server running in a Docker container.
+The project contains a simple PHP web application served by a web server running in a Docker container.
+The sign-up page submits data to the server.
+The data can be used to create a customer and a subscription.
+See this [example](https://github.com/reepay/reepay-examples/wiki/Simple-subscription-handling#create-customer-and-subscription).

 ## Prerequisites